-- To allow the CWG (Certification Working Group) to set the direction for the forest certification program and be the main decision-making body; - To develop Policies and Standard Operating Procedures (SOPs) as required; - To approve interested landowners, community forests, and forest managers for participation in the program; - To develop, sign and have on file Memoranda of Understanding (MoU) or Agreements with: - FSC Accredited Certifier (Agreement); - Forest Owners (MoU) under a Landowner Group Administrator; - Forest Group Administrator (MoU); - Forest Group Coordinator (MoU); - Forest Managers (MoU); - Community Forest Managers (MoU); - Other partners and/or contractors as required; and - Develop new MoU and/or Agreement templates as required. - To monitor program participants to ensure compliance with policies; - To maintain an up-to-date Forest Certification Program Organizational Chart and Master Contact List and for those items to be made available, upon request, to all participants in the program; - To strive towards financial responsibilities as defined within this manual and to achieve financial self-sufficiency.
+- To allow the CWG (Certification Working Group) to set the direction for the forest certification program and be the main decision-making body; - To develop Policies and Standard Operating Procedures (SOPs) as required; - To approve interested landowners, community forests, and forest managers for participation in the program; - To develop, sign and have on file Memoranda of Understanding (MoU) or Agreements with: - FSC Accredited Certifier (Agreement); - Forest Owners (MoU) under a Landowner Group Administrator; - Private Forest Owners; - Forest Managers (MoU); - Community Forest Managers (MoU); - Other partners and/or contractors as required; and - Develop new MoU and/or Agreement templates as required. - To monitor program participants to ensure compliance with policies: - To maintain an up-to-date Forest Certification Program Organizational Chart and Master Contact List and for those items to be made available, upon request, to all participants in the program; - To strive towards financial responsibilities as defined within this manual and to achieve financial self-sufficiency.
 Refer to Policy 1.2 - Financial Policy; - To provide Landowner Groups, Landowners and Community Forests with tools to assess potential harvest quantity, species and grades in order to provide an indication of prospective forest products marketing opportunities.
-And to assist Landowner Groups, Community Forests, Landowners and wood processors in linking into the certified forest product value chain; - To responsibly manage the FSC certificate and to manage Non Conformances (NCR) as issued by the third party certifier;
+And to assist Landowner Groups, Community Forests, Landowners and wood processors in linking into the certified forest product value chain; - To responsibly manage the FSC certificate and to manage Non Conformances (NCR) as issued by the third party certifier; - To maintain records for members of the Group Certificate.
+The records will contain:

-- To maintain a file for members of the Landowner Group Administrator.
-Landowner Group Coordinators will maintain these files for their landowner group (see Roles and Responsibilities below).
-The files will contain: - Signed MoU between EOMF and landowner - Any MoU or agreements between the landowner and forest workers - Updated and historical forest management plans including property maps - Pre-harvest inspection audits - Post-harvest inspection audits - Relevant correspondence with landowners - Any other pertinent documentation - To maintain a file for participating Community Forests, which will contain: - Signed MoU between the EOMF and the Community Forest Manager - Up-to-date contact list (name, phone number and email address) for all those involved in the management of each Community Forest - Forest Management Plan - To collect annual certification fees from landowners, Landowner Groups, and Community Forests; - To collect High Conservation Value (HCV) reports from the program participants (not applicable to SLIMF forest owners); - To support Landowner Groups and Community Forest Managers to attain natural and cultural heritage information for properties in their certified pools; - To implement the bill of lading process for tracing forest products from origin and ensuring the tracking of product volumes; - To incorporate the results of monitoring or new scientific and technical information, as well as respond to changing environmental, social and economic circumstances (i.e., Adaptive Management approach is used); have management plans revised accordingly; - To encourage educational opportunities for forest owners and maintain records of Forest Owner participation; - To provide advice and guidance to participants of the Forest Certification Program; and - To provide forestry workers with referenced material in this document where they are not readily available (e.g., Natural Resources Information Centre / OMNRF).
+- Signed MoU between EOMF and landowner and/or forest manager, as appropriate - Any MoU or agreements between the landowner and forest workers - Updated and historical forest management plans including property maps - Up-to-date contact list (name, phone number and email address) for all members - Relevant correspondence with landowners - Any other pertinent documentation - To collect annual certification fees from Group Members; - To collect High Conservation Value (HCV) reports from the program participants (not applicable to SLIMF forest owners): - To support Group Members to attain natural and cultural heritage information for properties in their certified pools; - To implement the bill of lading process for tracing forest products from origin and ensuring the tracking of product volumes; - To incorporate the results of monitoring or new scientific and technical information, as well as respond to changing environmental, social and economic circumstances (i.e., Adaptive Management approach is used);; - To encourage educational opportunities for forest owners and maintain records of Forest Owner participation; - To provide advice and guidance to participants of the Forest Certification Program; and - To provide forestry workers with referenced material in this document where they are not readily available (e.g., Natural Resources Information Centre / OMNRF).